locize/blog/source/_posts/what-is-mobile-app-localization.md

 However, effective mobile app translation can be incredibly tough, so it is essential that you are working with professional and experienced localization-service.
 These professionals will guarantee that your iOS, Android, or other app meets the needs of your customers.

-Are you looking for localization of an app?
-We have helped hundreds of clients transform their reach over the years, so get in touch with our experienced team today to find out more.
+Do you need help localizing your app?
+Our team has years of experience and has helped hundreds of clients expand their reach.
+Contact us today to learn more.